prem-ganesh23/M1_modeling/README.md

 # M1_modeling
-A software package for modeling and analyzing TMS and tDCS -induced E-Fields in human brain models Developed by Prem Ganesh, Brain Stimulation Mechanisms Lab at McLean Hospital/Harvard Medical School, 2025.
+A software package for modeling and analyzing TMS and tDCS -induced E-Fields in human brain models /nDeveloped by Prem Ganesh, Brain Stimulation Mechanisms Lab at McLean Hospital/Harvard Medical School, 2025.

 # Overview